rasjani/gitgerrit/README.md

 git-gerrit
 ==========

-Command line to to interact with gerrit and its ci integrations..
+Command line to to interact with gerrit codereview service and its ci integrations.
 Made for internal use but could be useful for others too.